DharmaG/lab-passport-roles/readme.md

 First thing first, the boss lost his access over the platform and he needs to take control again to give access to his employees.

 First Iteration:
-  Rebuild all the platform and make the SUDO to be able to create more "participants".
-The routes must be protected so only logged in users can access.
+  Rebuild all the platform and make the SuperUser to be able to create more "participants".
+The routes must be protected so only logged users can access it.
 For the moment foreign users can´t access it, only the superuser can create access.

+Second Iteration:

+  The SuperUser must be able also to delete employees from the database.
+This action is reserved to him and only to him.
+Users can also edit their profile.

+  Fourth Iteration:
+    Now that our platform is 100% operative, it´s time to let some new people come in.
+    Add a functionality so new alumni can access the platform login with the Social Network of your choice.
+    Alumni can see their profile and the operative courses but they should not be able to see any of the "management" platform.